skhatiri/Surrealist/README.md

 The toolkit requires python >= 3.8 and has been tested with PX4 development environment on ubuntu 18.04 and 20.04

 1. Clone this repository and cd into its root directory
-2. `pip3 install -r requiremetns.txt`
+2. `pip3 install -r requirements.txt`
 3. Create a file named .env in the repository's root directory.
 Then copy and customize contents of [template.env](template.env) into it.

 ### Using Docker